Lumba Sumba Pass Trek

 Answer: When walking in the mountains, the distance you cover each day can vary greatly due to gradient, terrain, and altitude.
 As such it is very hard to give specific distances for each day, however, you have to be prepared to walk for roughly about 5 hours each day.

-Question: Do I need hiking poles?
+Question: Do I need hiking poles to accomplish Lumba Sumba pass trip?

 Question: How much additional money do I need per day?